nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <p align="center"><i>Figure 15: State of both stacks during initialization</i></p>

 Step 2.
-The user executes `add n/Harambe...` to add a new animal into the ZooKeep book.
+The user executes `add n/Harambe...` to add a new animal into the ZooKeepBook.
 The `LogicManager` calls `Model#getZooKeepBook()` to retrieve the new state of the book and calls `HistoryStack#addToHistory(ReadOnlyZooKeepBook)` as per normal undo protocol (*Figure 16*).